samantagupta99/Revature_Project_2/README.md

 ## Project Description

-Project 2 where we are working in small groups to develop an application that willprocess and extract value from large Airlines datasets in Spark and apply what we have learned utilizing the differentoptimizations and components of Spark such as DataFrames, Datasets, SparkSQL and RDD's
+Project 2 where we are working in small groups to develop an application that will process and extract value from large Airlines datasets in Spark and apply our knowledge acquired and thereby utilizing the different optimizations and components of Spark such as DataFrames, Datasets, SparkSQL and RDD's
 ## Technologies Used

 * Hadoop - version 2.7.3.2.6.5.0-292